A quick trip to Edinburgh

 It wasn't long until it got too dark to be able to enjoy all the beautiful views Edinburgh has to offer (although some buildings look fantastic during nighttime) so we found a lovely bar where we can sample some exciting whiskies (the Bow Bar, if you happen to look for a place).
 If there's one thing I really love about Scottish pubs and bars (or at least the ones I've been to so far) it is definitely their extensive whisky list.
 So many to choose from and so little time to try them.
 The struggle is real, I tell you.
 On a serious note, I can now declare myself a fan of the Strathmill 12 as well as the use of social distancing bears.
 Yes, you read that right, Teddy Bears used to occupy every other table so social distancing can be put in place, consider me a fan of this as well.

 On our second and final day there we decided to go for a little hike up to Arthur's Seat, an extinct volcano and the highest peak of Holyrood Park (251 meters above sea level).
 If you're planning on going there, please give yourself enough time to get there, enjoy the view, have a little snack (which you packed before) and get back to reality at a slow pace.
 It depends on your health and stamina but two-three hours would generally be ok, although, if you have the time, add an extra hour so you don't have to rush at any point.
-Make sure you wear appropriate clothes and footwear and check which route you want to take as some are easier to climb than others.
-Once you get to the top, you have an amazing view of all Edinburgh and its surroundings, it takes a bit to get there but it is honestly worth it.
+Make sure you wear appropriate clothing and footwear and check which route you want to take as some are easier to climb than others.
+Once you get to the top, you have an amazing view of all of Edinburgh and its surroundings, it takes a bit to get there but it is honestly worth it.

 After we left Arthur's Seat behind, we went back towards the centre and train station, looked for some souvenirs (aka biscuits, chocolate and whisky), had some food and one last little stroll around.
 It's funny how different everything looks like when it's sunny and warm.